SunsetWan/translationArchive/Episode 6.md

 <v Paul Hudson>everything but almost everything in 51 somehow linked back SwiftUI where, and it's hard to imagine what SwiftUI will look like without,

 00:17:31.910 --> 00:17:44.620
 <v Paul Hudson>you know, see this mission return return without some view without the DSL without function build without without without without without what would it look like?
-I literally can't even imagine it.
-My brain was so different, a different UI that I'd be much more cluttered for a start.
+I literally can't even imagine it. _[unclear]My brain was so different_, a different UI that I'd be much more cluttered for a start.

 00:17:44.680 --> 00:17:46.850
 <v Erica Sadun>It's incestuous.